 If you are in an interior room, they can get especially dark.
 So if your kiddo gets scared in the pitch dark, make sure you bring along a night light.

-Length of Cruise
+Best Length of Cruise for a Toddler

 A 3-5 day cruise is probably going to be best for a family cruising with a small child.